-You'll learn from real-world examples and case studies to build on and develop the skills and you'll be prepared to pass PMP certification exam.
-Geared toward the working professional, all LIIT project management courses support the PMBOKﾮ Guide - latest Edition update.
-Also LIIT use exam workbook The PMP exam: How to pass first try.
+You’ll learn from real-world examples and case studies to build on and develop the skills and you’ll be prepared to pass the PMP certification exam.
+Geared toward the working professional, all LIIT project management courses support the PMBOKﾮ Guide – latest Edition update.
+Also, LIIT uses the exam workbook The PMP exam: How to pass first try.

-You should have some work experience in the area of project management and be familiar with general project-management terms and concepts.
+Prior to enrolling in this course, you should take LIIT’s Project Management for IT/IS Professional and Mastering Project Management courses.
+You should also have some work experience in the area of project management and be familiar with general project-management terms and concepts.

 This course is designed for experienced project managers who want to increase their project management skills, apply a standards-based approach to project management, and prepare for Project Management Institute, Inc. (PMIﾮ) Project Management Professional (PMPﾮ) Certification.